Easy Shepherd's pie is loaded with veggies, ground beef or lamb in a rich sauce. Topped with creamy, cheesy mashed

 - Ground beef or lamb can be used for this recipe.
 I always use ground beef!

-- The 1/2 cup red wine adds tremendous richness to the sauce.
+- The 1/2 cup of red wine adds tremendous richness to the sauce.
 But you can leave it out if desired.

-- Reducing the sauce into a gravy consistency is highly recommended.
+- Reducing the sauce to a gravy consistency is highly recommended.
 You don't want it too watery.

 - Cooling the sauce a bit ensures that the mashed potatoes won't sink into the meat mixture.

 - Making sure your mashed potatoes are warm helps them spread evenly over the meat mixture.

 - This is made in a 12-inch oven-safe skillet such as a cast iron.
 But it can also be baked in a casserole dish.

 What is Shepherd's Pie?